SvizelPritula/autohanabi/README.md

 or `0` if no cards of that color have been played yet.
 Equivalently, each digit represents the number of cards of that color that have been played so far.

-The second line shows the cards hend in the hand by the computer.
+The second line shows the cards held in the hand by the computer.
 Each card is represented by a digit in the correct color.
 The third line shows a `?` for each card in your hand and can mostly be ignored.